justinwyllie/Sales-By-Region/README.md

 ## Installation and Use

 To build the project npm run build.
 See package.json.
 I don't think you need the woocommerce-admin extension to use the project but I used it to get started.
+Plugin folder is called sales-by-region; sales-by-region.php goes into here and the /build folder with the JS and CSS is a subfolder of this.

 The installation, setup and initial code was taken from this excellent tutorial: https://gorohovsky.com/extending-woocommerce-javascript-react/